-Receipt of Notification of Alleged Sexual Harassment
+Receipt of Notification of Alleged Sex Discrimination.

-Notices/notifications of sexual harassment will be directed to the University's Title IX Coordinator or Deputy Title IX Coordinators, who will immediately notify the Title IX Coordinator of the notice or notices.
-As required by applicable federal regulations, upon receipt of actual knowledge, as defined by these same regulations, of sexual harassment in a program or activity of the University's against a person in the United States, the University must respond in a manner that is not deliberately indifferent.
+Notifications, whether written or oral, of conduct or alleged conduct that may reasonably constitute sex discrimination in the University's education program or activity should be of directed to the University's Title IX Coordinator or Deputy Title IX Coordinators, who will immediately notify the Title IX Coordinator of the alleged conduct.
+As required by applicable federal regulations, upon receipt of said notice, as defined by these same regulations, of sex discrimination in a program or activity of the University's, the University must respond promptly and effectively and otherwise comply with its procedures and with applicable regulations to address the alleged sex discrimination in its education program or activity.
 The University's response must treat complainants and respondents equitably and without basis as required and further defined by the applicable federal regulations.
-Upon receipt of any such notice, the Title IX Coordinator/Deputy Title IX Coordinator must promptly contact the complainant to discuss the availability and appropriateness of supportive measures, must consider the complainant's wishes with respect to supportive measures, must inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and must explain to the complainant the process for filing a formal complaint and the resulting investigatory and adjudicative procedures.
+Upon receipt of any such notice, the Title IX Coordinator/Deputy Title IX Coordinator must promptly contact the complainant to discuss the availability and appropriateness of supportive measures, must consider the complainant's wishes with respect to supportive measures, , and must explain to grievance process and procedures for addressing the alleged sex discrimination, including, without limitation, whether the same may qualify as sex-based harassment involving student complainants and/or student respondents, and the resulting investigatory and adjudicative procedures.